alvr-org/ALVR/wiki/ALVR-client-and-streamer-on-separate-networks.md

 1. Take note of the public IP of your headset.
 You can use the online tool [WhatIsMyIP](https://www.whatismyip.com/).
 2. Inside your router web interface or app, add a port-forwarding rule for your headset.
 You need to specify the ports 9943 and 9944 for both TCP and UDP.
 3. Connect to the remote PC and open ALVR.
-In the Connection tab press `Add client manually`.
-Fill in the fields with a name for your headset (you can use the name you want), the hostname (you can read it in the welcome screen in your headset when you open the ALVR app), the remote IP of the headset (that is the IP you got on step 1.) and then press `Add client`.
+In the Devices tab press `Add device manually`.
+Fill in the fields with a name for your headset (you can use the name you want), the hostname (you can read it in the welcome screen in your headset when you open the ALVR app), the remote IP of the headset (that is the IP you got on step 1.) and then press `Save`.

 You can now use ALVR to connect to your remote PC.